 Hong Kong is incredibly unique.
 It has the bustle of The Big Apple, a dash of British influence with double decker buses (makes sense since Hong Kong was under British rule from 1841-1997), and historic Chinese culture intertwined throughout the city.

 I thoroughly enjoyed the lively streets, yummy food, easy-to-get-around subway system, night market shopping, and unique cafes.
 My first stop?
 Cat Store Cafe.
-Yes, I have fulfilled my lifelong dream of going to a cat cafe, and it was the best day of my life.
+Yes, I have fulfilled my lifelong dream of going to a cat cafe.

 First off, CUTE KITTY MILKSHAKES!